 With America's entrance into World War II, Conerly did the battlefield scene illustrations for the Marshall Field's U.S war bonds campaign that sold the largest sum in war bonds during the war.
 Her illustrations also appeared in Vogue, Harper’s Bazaar, Mademoiselle, and House Beautiful.
 For her work, she received the 1945 Merit Award of the Art Directors of Chicago.
 By then, she, her husband, and their daughter, Sharon, returned to Texas and resided in San Antonio.
 While on a business trip, her husband died in a plane crash in Denver on December 8, 1946.
 The next year, she married Arvid Zachrisson, a store designer for Allied Department Stores.

-Conerly went on to document the post-war era of expanding department stores, (Joskes of Texas, Jordon Marsh's, Sac's, etc), the advent of the space age, and fashion greats like Christian Dior.
+Conerly went on to document the post-war era of expanding department stores, such as Joske's of Texas, Jordon Marsh's, Sac's, etc, as well as the advent of the space age and fashion greats like Christian Dior.
 Her accounts included a roster of companies from Imperial Sugar Company, Allied Department Stores, Lone Star Beer to Humble Oil, Exxon.
 Nicknamed "Mrs. Christmas," Conerly's jolly Santas and nativity scenes were distributed to five thousand newspapers around the world by Metro Publishing Agency of New York (now Metro Creative Graphics, Inc.).
 Her portraits numbered well over a hundred.